About David Beebe

 Raising a Family in Marfa

-David lives in Marfa with his wife, Hilary, daughter, and family pet, a deaf dog, Almita.
+David lives in Marfa with his wife, Hilary, daughter, Mirela, and their deaf dog, Almita.
 Together, they cherish life in Presidio County and look forward to many more years in this vibrant community.

 Marfa Public Radio Host & Performer